 Here we propose and verify numerically that Planckian resistivity can be manifested exclusively through interactions between charge carriers and lattice vibrations under a previously unexplored, coherent and emergent quantum diffusive regime.
 Using a real-space and time-dependent Wave-on-Wave (WoW) formalism, and adopting the coherent state representation for lattice vibrations (quantum acoustics), we unveil coherence-preserving and nonperturbative scattering dynamics.
 Our transport simulations reveal a diffusion of carriers constrained by a previously conjectured quantum bound~\cite{Hartnoll2015,Hu2017,PhysRevLett.119.141601}.
 We validate this model by accurately reproducing both the magnitude and the slope of resistivity for three distinct strange metals using their empirical parameters near the critical doping and above the critical temperature.
+Our results predict T-linear resistivity with the Planckian slope starting from around superconducting transition temperatures up to melting temperatures.
 Our findings remain fairly robust against reasonable variations in material parameters.
 Additionally, we offer a phenomenological framework elucidating the quantum diffusion-based mechanism responsible for Planckian scattering.
 Our work could shed light on other persisting strange metal mysteries.
 In particular, based on our model, we show that Mott-Ioffe-Regel (MIR) limit is surpassed and a shift in the Drude peak appears in the optical conductivity at high temperatures.